2024 Scholarships for Glendale Residents

 2024 Glendale Scholarships

 Glendale residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Glendale residents is $49,383.00, and 20.3% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Glendale, AZ more easily afford a college education.
+The median household income for Glendale residents is $58,657.00, and 30.0% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Glendale, CA more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 15.0% of people living in Glendale, AZ are between the ages of 10 to 19, and another 15.2% are in their twenties.
+Currently, 9.8% of people living in Glendale, CA are between the ages of 10 to 19, and another 14.0% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Glendale.

-How much total award money and scholarships are available for Glendale, AZ residents?
+How much total award money and scholarships are available for Glendale, CA residents?

 Are these scholarships available for Glendale high school students?